VFA-136: 2000s

 The squadron was expected to deploy aboard the USS Harry S. Truman in September 2019 but, due to extensive electrical problems, the Truman was unable to get underway until November 2019 with an expected return in March 2020.
 The Truman and associated Strike Group were mere hours from beginning their transit through the Red Sea and, ultimately, the Suez Canal to begin their voyage home when they were ordered to remain on station due to hostilities with Iran.
 The Strike Group was again extended due to COVID-19, finally returning to homeport in Norfolk, VA in June 2020 after spending nearly four months straight without a port visit, two months of which were off the eastern coast of the United States.

 In 2021, the Knighthawks were reassigned to Carrier Air Wing 7 on the USS George H. W. Bush.

+In 2023, the Knighthawks were transferred back to Carrier Air Wing 1 and USS Harry S. Truman.

+In late September 2024, VFA-136 and their F/A-18Es departed the US as part of CVW-1 on a scheduled deployment aboard the USS Harry S. Truman.

+Following multiple exercises with European militaries, VFA-136 and CVW-1 were ordered to operate in the Red Sea in defense of international shipping lanes and Israel against Houthi/Iran proxy military unit attacks from Yemen.
+VFA-136 and CVW-1 arrived in the CENTCOM AOR in mid December 2024 with combat operations against the Houthis/Iranians commencing upon arrival to the Red Sea.

+Airstrikes were undertaken against the Houthis/Iranians for much of the later half of December 2024 through April 2025.
+Strikes against the Houthis/Iranian proxy military units in Yemen increased significantly following March 15, 2025, with VFA-136 and CVW-1 conducting increased sorties on a larger set of enemy targets.

+28 April of 2025, an F/A-18E from VFA-136 fell off the deck of the USS Harry S. Truman while the ship was taking evasive maneuvers from a Houthi attack.